Summer in Sweden

 Embracing the summer

-In Swedish Lapland we feature a handful of carefully crafted and designed trips that have been designed to allow you to make the most of the Midnight Sun as well as the activities of summer.
+In Swedish Lapland, we feature a handful of carefully-crafted trips that enable you to experience all that Sweden has to offer during the summer months.
+The summer activities on offer are designed to allow you to make the most of the Midnight Sun and the extended daylight hours.

 Magical Midnight Sun